Asabeneh/30-Days-Of-React/03_Day_Setting_Up/03_day_setting_up.md

 ![JSX using create react app to render more jsx](../images/rendering_multiple_jsx_elements_create-react_app.png)

-## Style in JSX
+## Styles in JSX

 Let's apply style to the JSX elements.
-We can style JSX either using inline style, internal or external CSS.
-Now, let's apply an inline style to each JSX element.
+We can style JSX either using inline, internal or external CSS styles.
+Now, let's apply an inline styles to each JSX elements.

 ```js
 // index.js